BBBase-EHeresy/PPPub/docs/rules_manual/siege_engines.md

 #### DESPERATE DETONATIONS

 Without a flaming brand, causing a detonation is hard.
 Any model from the same army as the demolition charge may attempt a Desperate Detonation at the start of the Fight phase, as long as it is in base contact and not Engaged in combat.
 It must also pass a Courage test as normal.
 For each model attempting this, roll a D6.
-If one or more 6s are rolled, the charge is detonated — roll on the Detonation table as usual.
+If one or more 6s are rolled, the charge is detonated â€” roll on the Detonation table as usual.

 #### ATTACKING THE CHARGE

 The demolition charge can be shot at normally, and has a Defence of 7 and 3 Wounds.
 If the charge is wounded, roll a D6 per Wound inflicted.
-On a 6, the charge immediately detonates — roll on the Detonation table as normal.
+On a 6, the charge immediately detonates â€” roll on the Detonation table as normal.

 A demolition charge that is wounded by another demolition charge will be detonated on the roll of a 4+ (per Wound suffered) rather than a 6.

-If brought to 0 Wounds without exploding, the demolition charge is shattered and the powder scatters harmlessly on the ground — remove the charge from play.
+If brought to 0 Wounds without exploding, the demolition charge is shattered and the powder scatters harmlessly on the ground â€” remove the charge from play.

 An enemy model that spends a Fight phase in base contact with a demolition charge, and is not Engaged in combat, may automatically disable it.
 Remove it from play.